-The first thing you should do is identify who your target market or ideal customer is and what types of questions they typically ask.
+First, you should identify who your target market or ideal customer is and what types of questions they typically ask.
 This will help you identify the answers to those questions ahead of time, so they don’t have to ask.
 Take for example you are a website developer.

-If you are working with a Client who has never participated in a website development project you may need to hand hold your client so they understand the process from start to finish.
+Lets assume you are working with a Client who has never participated in a website development project.
+You may need to hold your client’s hand so they understand the process from start to finish.
 If you are working with a customer who has had a website developed before, they will have a different understanding of the process.
 Your experience with them may be on a more technical level.
-A small website is developed differently from a large website.
+Additionally, the development of a small website is different from a large website.

-In anticipating your customer’s needs, you also have to use your emotional intelligence to pickup on the things that aren’t necessarily said.
-If you are explaining a concept and there are confused faces all around or crickets heard in the room, this may be a sign that your explanation needs to be made on a more basic level or that you will need to approach it from a different direction so your customer understands.
-Many times customers don’t know what they don’t know.
+You also have to use your emotional intelligence to pickup on the things that aren’t said.
+If you are explaining a concept and there are confused faces in the room, this may be a sign.
+Your explanation may need to be more basic.
+You also might need to approach it from a different direction so your customer understands.
+The truth is that many times customers don’t know what they don’t know.